Quasinormal modes in kink excitations and kink-antikink interactions: a toy model: Stability Equation

 The transmission and reflection coefficients $T$ and $R$ are shown in Fig.~\ref{transm} for several values of the parameters.
-We find numerically that, when $\omega$ is close to, but not exactly at, the normal mode frequency of the square well $\omega_1$, there appears a resonance where the barrier becomes almost transparent, i.e. $T\approx1$, $R\approx0$, which is an interesting result.
-The normal mode frequency $\omega_1$ is marked as a vertical line in Fig.~\ref{transm}.
+We find numerically that, when $\omega$ is close to, but not exactly at, the quasinormal oscillation frequency $\Omega$, there appears a resonance where the barrier becomes almost transparent, i.e. $T\approx1$, $R\approx0$, which is an interesting result.
+The quasinormal oscillation frequencies are marked as vertical lines in Figs.~\ref{transm}(a), (b), (d), (e), (g) and (h).
 The peak in the transmission coefficient becomes slightly more localized around the square well normal modes as $L$ and/or $\Delta \gamma$ (or equivalently $\Delta L$) increase.
-Physically, one can understand this behavior by noting that only if the incident frequency is near the frequency of the first excited state of the square well it could excite the system into this state, due to resonance, and tunnel through the barrier.
+Physically, one can understand this behavior by noting that only if the incident frequency is near the QNM frequency it could excite the system into this state, due to resonance, and tunnel through the barrier.
 Moreover, for higher values of $\Delta L$ we need a more precise tuning of the incident frequency to excite the system into this state.
-The conclusion is that we expect the excited bound states of the square well to tunnel through the potential barrier.
-As a result, the normal modes of the kink for $\Delta\gamma=0$ may become quasinormal modes as we set $\Delta\gamma\neq 0$.

-If $\omega^2_1<\gamma-\Delta\gamma$ there is no tunneling because the scattering frequencies are higher than the frequency of the excited state of the square well.
-Therefore, we would see no resonance for very low values of $\Delta\gamma$ as shown in Figs.~\ref{transm}(c), (f) and (i).

-We can study the tunneling behavior by numerically integrating the time dependent version of eq.~(\ref{schrodinger}).
-If we substitute $\phi(x,t)=\phi_K(x)+\psi(x,t)$ in the field equations, where $\psi(x,t)$ is a small perturbation around the kink configuration, we get

-We solve the differential equation for $\Delta\gamma\neq0$ considering the excited state of the square well with $\Delta\gamma=0$ as the initial condition (see appendix \ref{ap2}).
-If the eigenvalue $\omega_1^2$ of the excited state is larger than $\gamma-\Delta \gamma$, the excited state becomes a quasinormal state and we expect its amplitude to decay exponentially due to tunnelling.
-The details of the numerical calculation are given in appendix \ref{ap3}.
+The conclusion is that the existence of QNMs are linked to resonance peaks, as expected.